rdennison12/MVC-PHP/README.md

 * Create the base MVC template with methods in the MVCTemplateViewer to getBlocks and replaceYields
 * Completed building the templating engine for this application
   * Will look into creating error checking for missing blocks and ETC.
+* Added a Response class for injecting a response in the controller(s)
+  * This class injects a response from the controller class